lotsuki/SEiRs-Wheel-Of-Death/readme.md

 ###To Do:
 ####Front End
+1. All Students Page
-- Limit # of student cards rendered when loading All students
+- Limit # of student cards rendered when loading
 - Implement pagination
-- Add sort/filter
+- Add sort/filter options
 - Build search component to search for specific students

+2. General
+- CSS Styling, general flair
+- Write more tests!
+-

+3. Optional Front End To Do
 - Add tap to confirm call on student (increment timesCalled counter)
+- Wheel animation

 ####Back End
 - Build out DB (redis)
 - Add API routes for patch/update
+- Add method for uploading .csv/.tsv files to populate DB with new class